dustinpfister/prototype_workshops/README.md

 x.x.x - Conf.yaml

-* conf.yaml files for workshops for configuring a single workshop.
 * conf.yaml file for /workshops path for setting values like workshop priority (which should build first)
 * conf.yaml file for / path to set site wide values.